chani-nicholas-inc/backend-technical-interview/README.md

 1. In our Express app, create a model called **sign** that has the attribute, `name`.
 2. Create and run a migration for this new table.
 In a psql terminal, run a SQL statement to check that our previous steps were successful.
-3. While we are in this terminal, run a SQL statement to add a new **sign** named “Sagittarius.”

 **For the second half, you will drive while explaining your process to a “junior developer.”**

 Our astrologers have just shared the following information with us! “*Each sign can have only one modality, element, and ruling planet.
 But each modality, element, and ruling planet can belong to multiple signs.*”

-1. Please update our associations and the attributes of the **sign** model accordingly before your next migration.
+1. Please update our associations and the attributes of the **sign** model (HINT: Look at the signs seeder file for attribute names).
+Update the corresponding table using a new migration.
 2. Run existing seed files.
 3. Fill in the `createOne` and `getAll` functions in the **signs** controller using Sequelize model queries.
-Test endpoints in Postman to ensure they are working.
+Run `npm start` and test endpoints in Postman to ensure they are working.
-4. While in Postman, update the “Sagittarius” sign we created earlier.
+4. While in Postman, create the sign “Sagittarius".
 Sagittarius’ ruling **planet** is “Jupiter,” **element** is “fire,” and **modality** is “mutable.”
 (HINT: planets, elements, and modalities have been fully seeded.
 What SQL statements can you run in the terminal to get the ID numbers needed?)

 **BONUS TASKS**